Brodie Croft: Early life

 Croft was born in Dalby, Queensland, Australia.
-He was educated at St. Joseph's College, Toowoomba and later Anglican Church Grammar School, Brisbane.
+He was educated at St. Joseph's College, Toowoomba.

 He played his junior rugby league for the Highfields Eagles and was a member of the 2014 Churchie First XV alongside Kalyn Ponga, and Jaydn Su'a before being signed by the Melbourne Storm.

 He played for the Toowoomba Clydesdales in the Cyril Connell Cup during 2013, before moving to Brisbane, to join the Eastern Suburbs Tigers in the Mal Meninga Cup.
 The following year, he was named 18th man for the Queensland under-18 rugby league team.